Search Engine Optimization Guide

 There are actually two ways to rank high in a search engine’s search results.

 - I’d call the first way as the ‘Temporary way’, literally!
 It involves making your website more visible to the internet users without giving more importance to the content on your website.
 For this, people optimize the website only keeping the search engine in mind and stuff the page with keywords, pop-up ads, links to irrelevant pages, duplicate content, etc. They are nothing but spam pages.
-It would result in making a few quick bucks, but the website will eventually be taken down and could also lead severe consequences such as punishment of the marketer.
+It would result in making a few quick bucks, but the website will eventually go down in ranking.

 So how do you actually optimize your content?